devasivaram/Build-docker-image-and-push-to-hub-using-automation/README.md

   1. docker_user & docker_password: Need to substitute your docker hub credentials
   2. version: Need to specify your desired version number or tag
-  3. hub_name: Need to put user docker hub username/(any variable)
+  3. image_name: Need to put user docker hub username/(any variable)
   4. packages: Specified the necessary packgaes needed for our project
   5. User: specify your system user or desired user